fphilipe/psql2csv/README.md

 The query is assumed to be the contents of STDIN, if present, or the last argument.
 All other arguments are forwarded to psql except for these:

-    -h, --help           show this help, then exit --encoding=ENCODING  use a different encoding than UTF8 (Excel likes LATIN1) --no-header          do not output a header
+    -h, --help             show this help, then exit --delimiter=DELIMITER  use a different delimiter than comma (e.g. $'\t' for tab) --encoding=ENCODING    use a different encoding than UTF8 (Excel likes LATIN1) --no-header            do not output a header

 ## Example Usage